 Tickets are only 99€, or enjoy the session in a team: from 5 tickets on there is the group discount: 399€ for 5 tickets.

-You can buy the tickets through Eventbrite, or you get in touch with us to discuss the group discounts.
+Get in touch with us to discuss the group discounts.

 Jo Caudron started his digital career somewhere in 1994.
 It was all a bit by accident that he discovered the internet and together with his brother and two friends, he created the first digital agency in Belgium.
 Now we are 25 years later and he can look back on a rich history of digital activities.
 Of some he's still very proud.
 Others were endeavours to forget quickly.
 Yet all of these entrepreneurial moves made me what he is today: privileged to be in this business for over two decades, getting to know so many interesting people.
 He considers himself to be a transformation strategist.
 The good thing is that this profession doesn't really exist, so he doesn't have to live up to specific standards or conventions.